-- Instruction Equisetum Kidney Compress
+- Instructions Equisetum Kidney Compress

 Dateigröße: 574 KB

-A young woman in very difficult social circumstances, 3 months after the birth of her first child, she got fever and complained of pain in her back, so that she was no longer able to care for her child.
-After a few days she went to the doctor, who prescribed her an antibiotic, which did not help (leukocytes and blood in the urine remained high, even the pain in the back remained).
+A young woman in very difficult social circumstances, 3 months after the birth of her first child, got a fever and complained of pain in her back, so that she was no longer able to care for her child.
+After a few days she went to the doctor, who prescribed an antibiotic, which did not help (leukocytes and blood in the urine remained high, even the pain in the back remained).
 Then the antibiotic was changed, even the new one didn’t help.
 The back pain was increasing.
 The patient did not follow the advice of a doctor friend to go to the hospital.
 A nurse gave her an Equisetum kidney compress, which immediately alleviated the pain, as well as the weakness.
 The patient could sleep again and take care of her child.
-Her urine also improved, but not sufficiently, so that she was urgently advised to see a doctor or hospital, which she refused.
+Her urine also improved, but not sufficiently, so that she was urgently advised to see a doctor or go to a hospital, which she refused.